seasketch/geoprocessing/website/docs/workers.md

 Some things to notice:

-- The parent kelpMax function is async.
+- The kelpMax function is configured as `async`.
+Any geoprocessing function invoking workers will likely take long enough to run that it should just be async.
-- A `workers` option to GeoprocessingHandler registers a worker named `kelpMaxWorker`.
+- A `workers` option is defined that registers a worker named `kelpMaxWorker`.
 It is required on publish that there be another sync geoprocessing function with the title `kelpMaxWorker`.
 - kelpMax is set to use relatively low memory, because all the work is being done by the workers.
 - The worker function is invoked using the [runLambdaWorker](./api/geoprocessing/functions/runLambdaWorker.md) utility function.
 This function invokes the lambda with the given name.
 - kelpMaxWorker is being called once for each `geography` and also the set of `metricGroups`.